 In the nineteenth century, subsequent renovations were carried out: the vaults were strengthened, the buttresses were renovated and interiors were renewed in the neo-Gothic style.
 In the years 1897-1902, external elevations were changed, some windows were walled, the outbuildings were unified and the western façade was erected with the towers superstructure according to the design of architect Józef Cimbollek.
 At that time, the southern porch was also extended by one span.
 In the years 1912-1914 a music choir was built into the western span of the body, and a staircase was added to the northern tower.
 During the renovation in 1960, neo-Gothic changes made in the 19th century were largely removed.

-Built at the end of the 13th century the early Gothic collegiate church was a three-nave building in the form of a basilica, i.e. with a central nave higher than the aisles and illuminated by its own windows in the clerestory.
+Built at the end of the 13th century the early Gothic collegiate church was a three-aisle building in the form of a basilica, i.e. with a central nave higher than the side aisles and illuminated by its own windows in the clerestory.
 It is known that from the west it was preceded by a pair of four-sided towers from the third quarter of the 13th century, the southern of which was supposed to be slightly higher than the northern one.
 The eastern closing of the collegiate church remains unknown, although it can be assumed that it was polygonal (this would be indicated by the side buttresses of the later central aisle of the presbytery).
 The earlier construction of the west facade is indicated by its smaller width than the nave, slightly narrower on the southern side and definitely narrower on the northern side.